manoosos/lioncomputerwin/README.md

 - Set the LionWin frontend project, as StartUp Project.

-To quickly run the LionComputer:
+To run the LionComputer in one click:

 - Choose **File->Open BIN** and select the **system.bin**.
 This will load a snapshot of the latest system of the computer.

 - Press the **[RUN]** button.
 The system will run the Lion Basic and wait for commands.

-To slowly run the LionComputer:
+To normally run the LionComputer:

 - First you should **File->Load BIN** the **lionrom.asm.bin**.